New Updates to Companies House Identity Verification Requirements

 Checklist of verification pack contents for companies house identity verification supporting companies house director verification and demonstrating how to meet companies house identity verification standard

-A strong ACSP “verification pack” is what turns companies house identity verification from a one-off task into a defensible process you can repeat at scale.
-As outlined by Companies House, ACSPs must keep records of the identity verification steps and retain them for 7 years, so your pack should be built to answer one question quickly: what did we check, what evidence did we rely on, and why did we verify (or not)?
+A strong ACSP verification pack turns Companies House director verification from a one-off task into a defensible process teams can repeat at scale.
+Companies House requires ACSPs to keep records of each identity verification step and retain them for 7 years.
+Build each pack so it answers one question quickly.
+We need to answer, what did we check, which evidence did we rely on, and why did we verify the person’s identity, reject it, or refer it for further review?

 In practice, a complete pack should include: intake details (the identity data provided at onboarding), evidence copies (document images or capture outputs), and check logs (system outputs showing authenticity/ownership results).
 It should also capture the decision record (verified / fail / refer), any reviewer notes (if applicable), the ACSP submission confirmation, and an audit-ready timestamp trail that links actions to the operator and time, plus a clear retention marker so your team knows when the record can be disposed of.